gvwilson/thirdbit/teaching/biblio.md

 *   <a id="koedinger-doing-watching">[Koedinger2015]</a> Kenneth R. Koedinger, Jihee Kim, Julianna Zhuxin Jia, Elizabeth A. McLaughlin, and Norman L. Bier: "Learning is Not a Spectator Sport: Doing is Better Than Watching for Learning from a MOOC" _Proc.
 Second ACM Conference on Learning @ Scale_, 2015, 10.1145/2724660.2724681. _Measures the benefits of doing rather than watching._

-*  <a id="kraut-resnick-online">[Kraut2012]</a> Robert E. Kraut and Paul Resnick: _[Building Successful Online Communities: Evidence-Based Social Design](https://www.amazon.com/Building-Successful-Online-Communities-Evidence-Based/dp/0262016575/)_ MIT Press, 2012, 978-0262016575. _Sums up what we actually know about making thriving online communities and why we believe it's true._
+*  <<span class="changed" markdown="1">a id="kraut-resnick-online">[Kraut2012]</a> Robert E. Kraut and Paul Resnick: _[Building Successful Online Communities: Evidence-Based Social Design](https://www.amazon.com/Building-Successful-Online-Communities-Evidence-Based/dp/0262016575/)_ MIT Press, 2012, 978-0262016575. _Sums up what we actually know about making thriving online communities and why we believe it's true._</span>

-*  <a id="kuchner-marketing">[Kuchner2011]</a> Marc Kuchner: _[Marketing for Scientists: How to Shine in Tough Times](https://www.amazon.com/Marketing-Scientists-Shine-Tough-Times/dp/1597269948/)_.
-Island Press, 2011, 978-1597269940. _A short, readable guide to making people aware of, and care about, your work._
+*  <<span class="changed" markdown="1">a id="kuchner-marketing">[Kuchner2011]</a> Marc Kuchner: _[Marketing for Scientists: How to Shine in Tough Times](https://www.amazon.com/Marketing-Scientists-Shine-Tough-Times/dp/1597269948/)_.
+Island Press, 2011, 978-1597269940. _A short, readable guide to making people aware of, and care about, your work._</span>

 *   <a id="kuittinen-patterns">[Kuittinen2004]</a> Marja Kuittinen and Jorma Sajaniemi: "Teaching Roles of Variables in Elementary Programming Courses" _Proc.
 9th Annual SIGCSE Conference on Innovation and Technology in Computer Science Education_, 2004, 10.1145/1007996.1008014. _Presents a few patterns used in novice programming and looks at the pedagogical value of teaching them._

-*   <a id="lang-cheating">[Lang2013]</a> James M. Lang: _[Cheating Lessons: Learning From Academic Dishonesty](https://www.amazon.com/Cheating-Lessons-Learning-Academic-Dishonesty/dp/0674724631/)_ Harvard University Press, 2013, 978-0674724631. _Explores why students cheat, and how courses often give them incentives to do so._
+*   <span class="changed" markdown="1"><a id="lang-cheating">[Lang2013]</a> James M. Lang: _[Cheating Lessons: Learning From Academic Dishonesty](https://www.amazon.com/Cheating-Lessons-Learning-Academic-Dishonesty/dp/0674724631/)_ Harvard University Press, 2013, 978-0674724631. _Explores why students cheat, and how courses often give them incentives to do so._</span>

 *   <a id="learning-theories">[Learning2017]</a> "Learning Theories" website. <http://www.learning-theories.com/>, viewed April 2017.